Pawkooo13/DBScan/README.md

 # DBScan
 DBScan algoritm implementation with chart created in Swing

-- User can change area on which points are randomly placed.
+- User can change area where points are randomly placed.
 - User can change number of points which are randomly placed.
 - User can change minimal number of points which cluster must have to exist.